we-learn-js/js-training/src/slideshow/slides/DomainDrivenDesign.md

 > A Context Map is a document which outlines the different **Bounded Contexts** and the relationships between them.

-> A Context Map can be a diagram or it can be any written document.
-The level of detail may vary.
+> **A Context Map can be a diagram or it can be any written document**.

+> The level of detail may vary.
 What it is important is that everyone working on the project shares and understands it.

 <!--slide-->